aws-samples/amazon-sagemaker-h2o-blog/h2o-gbm-trainer/README.md

 This Docker Image is created to support [Bring Your Own Algorithm](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms.html) approach for Amazon Sagemaker Model Training process.

-You can use this algorithm as a standalone ECR resource or an input for other AWS blocks such [Sagemaker Model Tuner](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner) or [Sagemaker Model Tuner with Endpoint Deployment](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner-with-endpoint-deployment).
+You can use this algorithm as a standalone ECR resource or an input for other projects such [Sagemaker Model Tuner](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner) or [Sagemaker Model Tuner with Endpoint Deployment](https://github.com/aws-samples/amazon-sagemaker-h2o-blog/tree/master/sagemaker-model-tuner-with-endpoint-deployment).

 ## 👀 See also